alfalfacow/Alfreds-Lab-Notebook/Supercomputer/2_Environments_And_Installations.md

 * 3.4: Deactivate
 * 3.5: Other Useful Commands

+4: Sharing an environment
+* 4.1: Exporting
+* 4.2: Recreating

 ## 1: What are Conda and Mamba?
 Conda and Mamba are commonly used "Package and Environment Managers"; both are used to create isolated "environments" for Python and R programming.